 http://www.education.com/reference/article/negative-potential-video-games/

 This article explores what excessive usage can do during and harmful effects that can occur later in life.
 In Particular, violent, sexual or gruesome games can have a negative short term affect rather than long term as the child is fully engaged at that time.
 The portrayal of women and children is a concern of Sabella's as he is concerned with the content of a games and how a player is reward for playing out offensive crimes, such as more lives or better weapons, that could be degrading towards certain character stereotypes.
 The writer describes the negative characteristics one could gain from inappropriate games such as social isolation, the gaming causing confusion between reality and fantasy e.g. violent hitting or degrading others, this may be acceptable in the game but not in everyday situations, aggressive behaviour.
 Negative potentials, according to Russell, can be split into three categories: Violence and desensitisation, gaming addiction and other problems with overindulgent video game play.
 These put children with serous addiction issues into a set group.
+Sabella talks from opinion and links back to a few academic sources so he is mainly opinion based in his article therefore not being academic himself.

 Negative effects of violent video games may build over time.